wakamex/llm-judge/README.md

 ### Architecture

-This tool uses concurrent execution to efficiently evaluate LLM responses:
+This tool uses thread-based concurrency to efficiently evaluate LLM responses:

-1. **Initial Responses**: All models answer the question in parallel
+1. **Initial Responses**: All models answer the question concurrently using a thread pool
-2. **Cross-Evaluation**: Each response is then judged by all other models in parallel
+2. **Cross-Evaluation**: Each response is then judged by all other models concurrently
 3. **Result Aggregation**: All responses and judgments are collected and displayed

 ### Execution Flow

 For a panel of N models, the tool will:
-1. Make N parallel API calls to get initial answers
+1. Make N concurrent API calls to get initial answers using ThreadPoolExecutor
-2. For each answer, make (N-1) parallel API calls to get judgments
+2. For each answer, make (N-1) concurrent API calls to get judgments
 3. Total API calls = N + N*(N-1) = N^2

 For example, with 7 default models: